About head lice and nits

 These products can be unpleasant for your child because of their strong smell and because they sometimes irritate the skin on the scalp.
 It’s important to follow the instructions carefully.

-Head lice are becoming resistant to the chemicals in these products, so it’s important to check that the lice are dead once you’ve used the treatment.
+It’s important to check that the lice are dead once you’ve used the product.
 If they aren’t dead, try using a product with a different active ingredient.
-The different active ingredients in these products include permethrin, maldison or pyrethrin.
+The active ingredients in these products include permethrin, maldison or pyrethrin.
 Ask your pharmacist if you’re not sure which product to try.

 You’ll need to treat your child again about one week after the first lice treatment, to kill any eggs that have hatched and become mature lice since the first treatment.